byshape/Marketplace/README.md

 # Description
-There are standard ERC721 and ERC1155 smart contracts.
-Their main features:
+There is marketplace contract for buying and selling ERC721 and ERC1155 tokens.
+It's main features:
-* ERC721 receives name and symbol to constructor.
-* ERC721 and ERC1155 mint tokens by contract minter role to an account.
+* Marketplace mints tokens to the caller.
-* ERC721 and ERC1155 burn tokens from an account.
-* ERC721 and ERC1155 set up the tokens' metadata URI.
-* ERC721 and ERC1155 return the tokens' metadata URI.
+* Marketplace lists items for sale and auction.
+* Marketplace cancels listings.
+* Marketplace sells items.
+* Marketplace accepts bids for listings.
+* Marketplace ends auction.

 ## Launch instructions
 Run this command in terminal